Tony Jaa: 2003–2008: International success

+By mid 2000s, dubbed versions of Jaa's films gained international recognition through theatrical releases, television broadcasts, and on-demand platforms.
+His films were noted to be innovative productions featuring fast paced martial arts choreography and stunts.
+It established him as a global action icon.

 Sahamongkol Film International advertised that Tony Jaa's third film would be called Sword or Daab Atamas, about the art of Thai two-sword fighting (daab song mue), with a script by Prapas Chonsalanont.
-But due to a falling out between Prachya and Jaa, which neither have publicly commented on, Sword was cancelled.
+But due to a falling out between Prachya and Jaa, which neither has publicly commented on, Sword was cancelled.

-In March 2006, it was reported that there would be a sequel to Ong-Bak, Ong-Bak 2.
-With Jaa both directing and starring, it started pre-production in fall 2006 and was released in December 2008.
+In March 2006, it was reported that there would be a sequel to Ong-Bak titled Ong Bak 2.
+Directed by and starring Jaa, it was released in December 2008.

 Jaa's films captured the attention of his hero, Jackie Chan, who asked director Brett Ratner to cast Jaa in Rush Hour 3.
-"I gave the director videos of Tony Jaa because I think Tony Jaa is the most well-rounded of all action stars," Chan told the Associated Press.
+"I gave the director videos of Jaa because I think he is the most well-rounded of all action stars," Chan told the Associated Press.
 "The director liked him a lot," Chan said.
-However, Jaa said he'd be unable to participate because of scheduling conflicts with the shooting of Ong Bak 2.
+However, Jaa mentioned that he is unable to participate in the film because of scheduling conflicts with Ong Bak 2.

-While Jaa and Amogelang were working on Ong-Bak 2, director Prachya Pinkaew and action ya choreographer Panna Rittikrai were working on Chocolate, starring a female martial artist, Nicharee Vismistananda and released 6 February 2008.
+While Jaa and Amogelang were working on Ong Bak 2, director Prachya Pinkaew and action choreographer Panna Rittikrai were working on Chocolate, starring a female martial artist, Nicharee Vismistananda and released 6 February 2008.
 Jaa had been cast in a small role in a third installment of the King Naresuan film series directed by Chatrichalerm Yukol, although the film was ultimately cancelled.
-Ong Bak 3 was released in 2010 and provides a conclusion to this Thai trilogy.
+Ong Bak 3 was released in 2010 and provides a conclusion to this franchise trilogy.